Rules and Expectations

 Children age 8 and older may use the library on their own.
 However, parents are still responsible for the actions and well-being of their child(ren).
 Patrons, including children of any age, may be asked to leave the library if they are using inappropriate behavior.
 If a child 8 and older is not able to leave the library on their own, they should not be in the library without a caregiver.

 These age limits provide library staff and caregivers with a general guideline for determining whether or not it is appropriate for a child to be left unattended in the library.
 Each child is different and matures and develops skills at their own pace.
 With that in mind, the library has developed a set of behavioral guidelines for children in the library to complement the age limits.
-Regardless of age, please ensure your child is able successfully complete the following tasks before they are left unattended in the library:
+Regardless of age, please ensure your child can successfully complete the following tasks before they are left unattended in the library:

 - Tell library staff their full name and the full name and telephone number of their caregiver;